Burgundian fashion

 The Tippet (tippets) is (are) long, narrow, cloth streamer, usually white, worn around the arm above the elbow, with the long end hanging down to the ground.

-The Heuke, or Cloak on one shoulder, was a popular garment in medieval Europe.
-Cloaks worn on one shoulder have been known since ancient times.
+Heuke, or a cloak worn over one shoulder, was a popular type of garment in medieval Europe.
+Cloaks draped over one shoulder had been known since antiquity.

 The Braies (fr.
 Braies; de.
 Bruoch; pt.
 Bragas; ru. Брэ; da.
 Brog; no. Brok) are a type of panties, men’s undergarment.